A. A night invasion of Moab.

 They will carry away to the Brook of the Willows.”

 a.
-His fugitives shall flee to Zoar: The connection is interesting, because Zoar was the city Lot and his daughters went to from Sodom (Genesis 19:22-23), before they went to the mountains (Genesis 19:30).
-In a mountain cave Lot’s daughters committed incest with their father, and brought forth the child Moab, the father of the Moabites.
+His fugitives shall flee to Zoar: The connection is interesting because Zoar was the city Lot and his daughters went to from Sodom (Genesis 19:22-23), before they went to the mountains (Genesis 19:30).
+In a mountain cave Lot’s daughters committed incest with their father, and gave birth to the child Moab, the father of the Moabites.

 i.
 Bultema on Zoar: “This town is called a heifer of three years old, apparently to indicate that it had never been under the yoke of strangers.”

 b.
 The green grass has withered away: The beautiful plains of Moab were wonderful grazing land.
 But now, under the hand of God’s judgment, the green grass has withered away.

 c.
-Therefore the abundance they have gained… they will carry away to the Brook of the Willows: The picture is of fleeing refugees, carrying with them all their possessions.
+Therefore the abundance they have gained…they will carry away to the Brook of the Willows: The picture is of fleeing refugees, carrying all their possessions with them.